loque036/telegram-messages-bot/README.md

 ```
 Replace Bot_API_Key with your bot's api key.
 You can get it from https://t.me/BotFather (don't delete the quotes)

 Replace Your_ID with your Telegram ID.
-You can get it with a bot like Marie or Rose and replying to yourself with /info
+You can get it with a bot like Marie or Rose and replying to yourself with /info (again, don't delete the quotes)

 Save changes